dwyl/learn-redis/README.md

 Answer: all devices "*subscribe*" to the change event and receive the latest values as a result.

+## *Practical* Simple Example Using Redis & Node.js

+>  A "Hit Counter" to track how many people have viewed your GitHub Repository: https://github.com/nelsonic/hits

 ## Advanced (*Real*) Example

-> For a more complete example see our Chat App: https://github.com/dwyl/hapi-socketio-redis-chat-example
+> For a more complete example featuring "Publish/Subscribe" for
+ ***real-time*** interactivity, see our Chat App: https://github.com/dwyl/hapi-socketio-redis-chat-example

 ## Background Reading